HuaHuowhh/WPR/README.md

 ### Android target

 - I also used the newest VS 2022 Preview to build this mind-blowing code.
-Plus I installet Avalonia extension from VS Marketplace
+Plus I installed "Avalonia" extension from VS Marketplace (maybe, it could help to "auto-bind/auto-recompile java deals".. who knows?)))
 - I "lost" all my code fixes because of I repeat to fork the original WPR (with ALL java bindings).
 I use this command (at cmd line):

 git clone --recursive https://github.com/8212369/WPR